hsf-training/hsf-training-ml-webpage/_episodes/01-introduction.md

 # What Role Does Machine Learning have in Particle Physics?

 * One wants to classify detected particles as signal or background events based on their energy, momentum, charge, etc... .
-This specific problem was featured on Kaggle 6 years ago: https://www.kaggle.com/c/higgs-boson/data.
+This specific problem was featured on Kaggle 6 years ago [here](https://www.kaggle.com/c/higgs-boson/data).
 This problem will also be examined in this tutorial.
 * (My Research) Particle energy is measured in the liquid argon calotimeter by studying the output current of the electronics.
 When a particle deposits energy in a cell, a unique pulse shape is formed.
 One wants to determine the energy of the incident particles based on the form of the current time series.
 The traditional approach was to use a signal processing technique known as the optimal filter, but as the lumonisity of the LHC increases, these pulse shapes are littered with more and more deposited energy from background events.

 # Where Should I Go if I Want to Get Good At Machine Learning

 Machine Learning is not something you'll learn in an hour.
 It's a skill you need to develop over time, and like any skill you need to practice a little bit every day.
-If you want to reall *excel* at machine learning, my recommendation is to order https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ and to **read and code along with each chapter**.
+If you want to reall *excel* at machine learning, my recommendation is to order [this book](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) and to **read and code along with each chapter**.
 Don't go crazy: just do 30 minutes a day.
 You'd be surprised how much you could learn in a couple months.

 {% include links.md %}